crf199274/mcu/esp32/libraries/EthernetWebServer/README.md

 #### 7.2 For STM32 boards to use Serial1

-**To use Serial1 on some STM32 boards without Serial1 definition (Nucleo-144 NUCLEO_F767ZI, Nucleo-64 NUCLEO_L053R8, etc.) boards**, you have to copy the files [STM32 variant.h](Packages_Patches/STM32/hardware/stm32/2.1.0) into STM32 stm32 directory (~/.arduino15/packages/STM32/hardware/stm32/2.1.0).
+**To use Serial1 on some STM32 boards without Serial1 definition (Nucleo-144 NUCLEO_F767ZI, Nucleo-64 NUCLEO_L053R8, etc.) boards**, you have to copy the files [STM32 variant.h](Packages_Patches/STM32/hardware/stm32/2.3.0) into STM32 stm32 directory (~/.arduino15/packages/STM32/hardware/stm32/2.3.0).
 You have to modify the files corresponding to your boards, this is just an illustration how to do.

-Supposing the STM32 stm32 core version is 2.1.0.
+Supposing the STM32 stm32 core version is 2.3.0.
 These files must be copied into the directory:

-- `~/.arduino15/packages/STM32/hardware/stm32/2.1.0/variants/STM32F7xx/F765Z(G-I)T_F767Z(G-I)T_F777ZIT/NUCLEO_F767ZI/variant.h` for Nucleo-144 NUCLEO_F767ZI.
+- `~/.arduino15/packages/STM32/hardware/stm32/2.3.0/variants/STM32F7xx/F765Z(G-I)T_F767Z(G-I)T_F777ZIT/NUCLEO_F767ZI/variant.h` for Nucleo-144 NUCLEO_F767ZI.
-- `~/.arduino15/packages/STM32/hardware/stm32/2.1.0/variants/STM32L0xx/L052R(6-8)T_L053R(6-8)T_L063R8T/NUCLEO_L053R8/variant.h` for Nucleo-64 NUCLEO_L053R8.
+- `~/.arduino15/packages/STM32/hardware/stm32/2.3.0/variants/STM32L0xx/L052R(6-8)T_L053R(6-8)T_L063R8T/NUCLEO_L053R8/variant.h` for Nucleo-64 NUCLEO_L053R8.

 Whenever a new version is installed, remember to copy this file into the new version directory.
-For example, new version is x.yy.zz, theses files must be copied into the corresponding directory:
+For example, new version is x.yy.zz, these files must be copied into the corresponding directory:

 - `~/.arduino15/packages/STM32/hardware/stm32/x.yy.zz/variants/STM32F7xx/F765Z(G-I)T_F767Z(G-I)T_F777ZIT/NUCLEO_F767ZI/variant.h`
 - `~/.arduino15/packages/STM32/hardware/stm32/x.yy.zz/variants/STM32L0xx/L052R(6-8)T_L053R(6-8)T_L063R8T/NUCLEO_L053R8/variant.h`